QIPCO British Champions Day Champion Stakes: Last 5 Winners

 Highlights (via ITV Racing on YouTube):

-The most recent winner of the prestigious Champion Stakes on Champions Day at Ascot Racecourse is King of Steel, with the expectations with being the pre-race favourite very much being met.
+The 2023 winner of the prestigious Champion Stakes on Champions Day at Ascot Racecourse was King of Steel, with the expectations of being the pre-race favourite very much being met.
 Iconic Jockey Frankie Dettori rode King Of Steel to victory, which was the Italian’s third career win in this race after having done so with Cracksman in two consecutive years in 2017 and 2018.

 The runner-up from the 2023 race was Oisin Murphy’s Via Sistina, whilst it was 2021 Winner Mikael Barzalona on board Horizon Dore who came third.

-Excitement and anticipation are building rapidly not only ahead of the return of the Champion Stakes, but also the 2024 renewal of the QIPCO British Champions Day at Ascot Racecourse as a whole.
-The day will be bringing with it some enthralling racing, together with a simply sensational atmosphere at one of the country’s most revered racecourses.
+Excitement and anticipation are building rapidly not only ahead of the return of the Champion Stakes, but also the 2026 renewal of the QIPCO British Champions Day at Ascot Racecourse as a whole.
+The day will bring with it some enthralling racing, together with a simply sensational atmosphere at one of the country’s most revered racecourses.

 There is no better way to experience world-class horse racing at Ascot Racecourse than with an Eventmasters VIP Hospitality Package.
 Contact us on 020 7989 6500, or via the form below.
 Book now to avoid disappointment!